illusion12321/orchestrate-php/README.md

     {
         $this->country_code = $value;
         // here you could add a check if the country code is valid
-        // could match to a country full name and store too, etc }
+        // could match to a country name and store it too, etc }
 }
 ```